kjhass/PublicKB/Control Portal/understang-cost estimates in control.md

 ### Summary

-Below is a table to summarize the services included in portal cost estimation:
+Below is a table that summarizes the services included in portal cost estimation:

 | Portal | Estimates |
 | ------------ | ------------ |